 Filgotinib (Jyseleca) is a selective JAK1 inhibitor designed to be taken once daily in 100 or 200 mg tablets.
-The agent has been studied to treat adults with moderate to severe rheumatoid arthritis (RA) who are intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs) and for whom DMARDs are inadequate.
+The agent has been studied to treat adults with moderate to severe rheumatoid arthritis (RA) who are intolerant of one or more disease-modifying anti-rheumatic drugs (DMARDs) or for whom DMARDs are inadequate.
 Recently, the U.S. and E.U. issued differing statements regarding its use for RA patients.

 You Might Also Like

 In August, the U.S. Food & Drug Administration (FDA) sent Gilead, the manufacturer of filgotinib, a complete response letter on its new drug application for adults with moderate to severe, active RA, expressing concern about the overall risk/benefit profile of the 200 mg dose of filgotinib and asking for more data.1,2

 The FDA requested data from two additional clinical trials, MANTA and MANTA-RAy, prior to completing its application review.
 Among other factors, these studies will assess the treatment’s effect on sperm parameters and filgotinib’s risk/benefit profile.
 The results from MANTA and MANTA-RAy are expected in the first half of 2021.
 It’s unlikely Gilead will be able to refile the FDA application until the middle of next year, setting back the potential U.S. approval of this agent.

 However, in late July, the European Medicines Agency’s (EMA’s) Committee for Medicinal Products for Human Use issued a positive opinion of filgotinib to the European Commission.3 The opinion serves as a scientific recommendation to the EMA to grant marketing authorization for filgotinib in Europe.
 The agency can authorize medication use in 27 E.U. countries, plus Norway, Iceland, Liechtenstein and the U.K.